Phased Return to Work Letter - Do I Need a Sick Note?

 Phased Return to Work Sick Note

-A phased return to work sick note is issued under the “may be fit for work” assessment on a fit note.
-It certifies that you are not yet ready for full duties but can return in a limited capacity — for example, three days per week initially, building to five over four weeks.
+A phased return to work sick note is issued under the "may be fit for work" assessment on a fit note.
+It certifies that you are not yet ready for full duties but can return in a limited capacity, for example three days per week initially, building to five over four weeks.
 This is different from a standard sick note (which certifies full incapacity) and from a return-to-work clearance letter (which certifies full recovery).

 Not fit for work